 When does a family become dysfunctional?

-A family becomes dysfunctional when there is domestic violence, substance abuse, poor bonding between parents and children, delinquency or parental psychological problems present in the home.
+A family becomes dysfunctional when domestic violence, substance abuse, poor bonding between parents and children, delinquency or parental psychological problems present in the home.
 Other factors that can also cause dysfunction include the poor educational level of parents, low income, unwanted pregnancies, and parental violence history.
-Some families even live in communities where there are high levels of violence, poor service delivery, and high levels of substance abuse are the norm.
+Some families even live in communities where high levels of violence, poor service delivery, and high levels of substance abuse are the norm.

-Such communities usually have a high unemployment rate, increased inequality and social exclusion, many fire-arms, gender inequality and discrimination, weak law enforcement and social norms that justify violence.
+Such communities usually have a high unemployment rate, increased inequality and social exclusion, many firearms, gender inequality and discrimination, weak law enforcement and social norms that justify violence.